confirm/docker-pull-test/README.md

 No issues with the first command.

-For the second command, Docker tries to pull the second image:
+For the second command, Docker tries to pull the `local` image without having an `image:` tag defined at all:

 ```
 $ docker compose up -d --pull always --no-build